 Featured success story

-We are very thankful for the generosity of our supporters that has enabled children like Palmer to have the vital surgeries and medical care needed.
-It has made a huge difference to Palmer’s life and has given him a much brighter future.
+We are very thankful for the generosity of our supporters that has enabled children like Tobias to have the vital surgeries and medical care needed.
+It has made a huge difference in Tobias’s life and has given him a much brighter future.

 If you would like more information about supporting our medical care program, or if you would like to get involved as a volunteer, email our Medical Care Team!